Clemens, Matkowski Named Pac-10 Co-Players of the Year

 Matkowski, a junior from Szczecin, Poland, currently occupies the No. 24 spot in the ITA singles rankings.
 He is coming off one of the most successful showings of his career, capturing the singles title at the Pac-10 Championships two weeks ago in Ojai, Calif.
 He did not drop a set in all five of his matches at the Pac-10s, eventually defeating Washington's Alex Vlaski, 6-4, 6-2 in the final.
 Matkowski owns a 23-3 overall singles record and is 14-2 in dual-match play, seeing most of his action at the No. 2 spot.
 He hasn't lost a singles match since the National Team Indoors back in February and is currently on a 12-match winning streak.
 He is 9-3 against ranked opponents this season.
 Back in January, he reached the finals at the Sherwood Collegiate Cup, falling to Clemens.
 He sat out two matches in late March while representing Poland in a Davis Cup tie in South Africa.
 Like Clemens, he will be one of three UCLA players participating in the NCAA Singles Championships in late May.
 He is currently ranked No. 24 in doubles with partner Rodrigo Grilli.

-Grilli, a senior from Sao Paulo, Brazil, was the Bruins' only representative on the All-Pac-10 Second-Team.
+Grilli, a senior from Sao Paulo, Brazil, was named second-team All-Pac-10 after being named Pac-10 Player of the Year in 2002.
 He is currently ranked No. 98 in the country in singles with an 18-10 overall record.
 He and Matkowski form the Bruins' top doubles team and are ranked No. 24 in the nation.
 They are 15-4 overall, including 14-3 at the No. 1 position.

 The Bruins had two other players earn All-Pac-10 accolades, as both Chris Lam and Erfan Djahangiri were named honorable mention.
 Lam, a sophomore from Honolulu, is ranked No. 37 in the country in singles.
 He joins Clemens as the only other Bruin player to register 30 victories this year, and currently stands at 32-9 overall.
 Lam will also be representing UCLA in singles draw at the NCAAs.
 Djahangiri, a senior from Pully, Switzerland, is ranked No. 88 in the nation and owns a 25-8 overall record.
 He is 16-4 in dual-match play.
 In the fall, he captured the singles title at the Omni Hotels ITA Regionals, earning a spot in the main draw at the Omni Hotels ITA National Championships in Dallas, TX.